Vocal learning: Seals

-Captive harbor seals (Phoca vitulina) were recorded mimicking human words such as "hello", "Hoover" (the seal's own name) and producing other speech-like sounds.
-Most of the vocalizations occurred during the reproductive season.
+Captive harbor seals (Phoca vitulina) were recorded mimicking human words such as "hello", and in one case, the seal's own name (being "Hoover") and producing other speech-like sounds.
+Among the rest, most vocalizations occurred during the reproductive season.

 More evidence of vocal learning in seals occurs in southern elephant seals (Mirounga leonine).
-Young males imitate the vocal cries of successful older males during their breeding season. northern and southern elephant seals have a highly polygynous mating system with a vast disparity in mating success.
-In other words, few males guard huge harems of females, eliciting intense male-male competition.
+Young males imitate the vocal cries of successful older males during their breeding season.
+Northern and southern elephant seals have a highly polygynous mating system with a vast disparity in mating success; a few males guard huge harems of females, eliciting intense male-male competition.
 Antagonistic vocal cries play an important role in inter-male competitions and are hypothesized to demonstrate the resource-holding potential of the emitter.
 In both species, antagonistic vocal cries vary geographically and are structurally complex and individually distinct.
 Males displays unique calls, which can be identified by the specific arrangement of syllable and syllable parts.

 Harem holders frequently vocalize to keep peripheral males away from females, and these vocalizations are the dominant component in a young juvenile's acoustic habitat.
 Successful vocalizations are heard by juveniles, who then imitate these calls as they get older in an attempt to obtain a harem for themselves.
 Novel vocal types expressed by dominant males spread quickly through populations of breeding elephant seals and are even imitated by juveniles in the same season.

 Genetic analysis indicated that successful vocal patterns were not passed down hereditarily, indicating that this behavior is learned.
 Progeny of successful harem holders do not display their father's vocal calls and the call that makes one male successful often disappears entirely from the population.

 Elephants

-Mlaika, a ten-year-old adolescent female African elephant, has been recorded imitating truck sounds coming from the Nairobi-Mombasa highway three miles away.
+Mlaika, a ten-year-old adolescent female African elephant, has been recorded imitating truck sounds coming from the Nairobi-Mombasa highway 3 kilometres away.
 Analysis of Mlaika's truck-like calls show that they are different from the normal calls of African elephants, and that her calls are a general model of truck sounds, not copies of the sounds of trucks recorded at the same time of the calls.
-In other words, Mlaika's truck calls are not imitations of the trucks that she hears, but rather, a generalized model she developed over time.
+This suggests that Mlaika was reproducing generalized features of truck sounds rather than imitating specific truck noises.

-Other evidence of vocal learning in elephants occurred in a cross-fostering situation with a captive African elephant.
+Additional evidence of vocal learning in elephants occurred in another captive African elephant.
 At the Basel Zoo in Switzerland, Calimero, a male African elephant, was kept with two female Asian elephants.
-Recordings of his cries shows evidence of chirping noises, typically only produced by Asian elephants.
+Recordings of his vocals shows evidence of chirp-like noises, typically associated with Asian elephants.
 The duration and frequency of these calls differs from recorded instances of chirping calls from other African elephants and more closely resembles the chirping calls of Asian elephants.